- PrintArticle Summary

 Withdrawal from alcohol can be accomplished in an inpatient or outpatient setting.
 It is best done under the care of a qualified medical professional, who can watch for potentially dangerous signs.
 In some cases, medication can help reduce the symptoms of withdrawal and make detoxification easier.
 Benzodiazepines are one class of drugs commonly used for this purpose.
 However, the recovering addict may become addicted to these drugs, so they are not always an ideal choice.
 Another option is to use anticonvulsant drugs, which are not addictive.

 After detoxification is complete, it is important to continue treatment.
 Treatment after withdrawal involves learning how to avoid alcohol and investigating the reasons for the initial addiction in order to stay clean and sober in the long term.
-Call our free helpline at 1-888-935-1318 to speak to an addiction treatment advisor and set yourself on the road to successful alcohol withdrawal treatment.
+Call our free helpline at 1-888-935-1318 Who Answers? to speak to an addiction treatment advisor and set yourself on the road to successful alcohol withdrawal treatment.